BCG Vaccination in London

-The BCG vaccine is produced from a weakened TB bacteria strain.
-Because of the strain’s weakness, it is able to trigger the immune system to protect against TB.
+The BCG vaccine is produced from a weakened TB strain.
+This weakened (attenuated) strain triggers the immune system to protect against TB.

 The BCG vaccine is recognised as offering good immunity to those who receive it, while not presenting a danger of causing TB.
 It is understood that the vaccine is from 70 to 80 per cent effective against severe forms of the disease, like TB meningitis in children.
 It has been found that the BCG vaccine is less effective in the prevention of respiratory disease; a common form of TB for adults.

-Ideally the BCG vaccine is given during the first year but the vaccine is generally given when a child is considered as having an increased risk of coming into contact with the disease.
+Ideally, the BCG vaccine is given during the first year but the BCG vaccine can be given to any child considered as having an increased risk of coming into contact with the disease.
 The vaccine protects infants from the complications of Tuberculosis and so earlier is better but can given at any age.

-For babies up to the age of 1, BCG vaccination is recommended for: those born in areas of the UK where TB there is a higher TB rate, such as some parts of London; or those with a parent or grandparent born in a country where there is a high TB rate. z
+BCG vaccination is recommended for those born in areas of the UK where there is a higher TB rate, such as London; or those with a parent or grandparent born in a country where there is a high TB rate.

 Children over 6 years of age and some children who may have been exposed to TB require a blood and/or skin test prior to receiving the vaccine.

-No – the BCG vaccination is not offered to secondary school children any more in the UK, as TB rates in the country are low.
+No – the BCG vaccination is not offered to secondary school children any more in the UK.
 In 2005, a programme focusing on babies and children recognised as having a higher risk of developing TB was launched.